edsgard/trendsceek/README.md

 # trendsceek
 Identify genes with spatial expression trends in single-cell gene-expression data

+## System requirements
+trendsceek has been tested on R 3.3.1 and is platform independent (tested on Linux, OS X and Windows).
+For parallel execution, trendsceek has been tested on a shared-memory server (120 cores, Intel Xeon 2.3GHz, x86_64, 512Gb RAM).

 ## Installation
+Typical installation takes <10 minutes.

 First, install the package dependencies which are available on bioconductor but not on CRAN:
 ```R